 Condo Milestone Inspections

-The Condo Milestones Inspections Daytona Phase One is key to ensuring a condominium association is taking the steps to identify any potential structural defects that may affect the condominium.
+The Condo Milestone Inspections Phase One is key to ensuring a condominium association is taking the steps to identify any potential structural defects that may affect the condominium.
 It’s critical to hire a structural engineer with a long track record of forensic and structural inspections.
 That engineer will spend time in your building, looking at key areas of concern and determine if further inspections are necessary.

 Condo MILESTONE INSPECTIONS Phase One and Two